emccorson/onsenguide/GUIDE.md

 have been loaded in the list from the start.
 Scroll to the bottom of the list and you should briefly see the spinner to indicate that the next results are loading.
 Then the API call will finish and the next results will be added to the list.
-Scroll to the bottom and repeat forever.
+Scroll to the bottom and repeat until we run out of results.

 <!--
 > > - This is regular old JavaScript; nothing specific to Onsen UI here